nandosola/abbatia/_tabellae/refectorium/2025/2025-04-25-de-audacia-fera.md

 > I help people get what they want.
 Unapologetically.

 ::: {.quote-author}
-Jenny Wood, Wild Courage[^1]
+Jenny Wood, Wild Courage (2025)
 :::

-There's something energizing about Jenny Wood's message.
+There's something energizing about Jenny Wood's message[^1].
 It's bold.
 It's clean.
 It tells you: stop apologizing, figure out what you want, and go get it.
 But there's something else beneath the surface.
 Something that should give us pause — especially if we're serious about building not just careers, but character.

 ## Are your desires really your guide?